thoughtbot/clearbit/README.md

 About
 -----

-`clearbit` is maintained by Bernerd Schaefer.
+`clearbit` is maintained by Bernerd Schaefer and [thoughtbot's Go development team].

+[thoughtbot's Go development team]: <https://thoughtbot.com/services/go>  "Go development team | Hire thoughtbot Gophers"

 ![thoughtbot](https://thoughtbot.com/logo.png)

-clearbit is maintained and funded by thoughtbot, inc.
 The names and logos for thoughtbot are trademarks of thoughtbot, inc.

 We love open source software!